mariacristinafadgyas/BookAlchemy/README.md

 # My Library

 This is a web-based Book Library Management System built using Flask and SQLAlchemy.
 It allows users to manage books and authors, including adding, deleting, and viewing details.
-Additionally, it includes functionality for customizing the UI appearance and providing book suggestions.
+It also offers features for customizing the user interface and generating book suggestions.
+Additionally, users now have the ability to view purchase links for books.

 ## Features